-Reports of relationship problems differed depending on their years of service with their employers.
-Employees with five to 14 years of service had the highest rate of marital/relationship discord (21% of accesses) compared to 17% for employees with 15 or more years of service.
+Reports of relationship problems differed depending on how many years of service employees had.
+Employees with five to 14 years of service had the highest rate of marital/relationship discord (21% of accesses) compared to 16% for employees with 15 or more years of service.
 It may be that years of service is a proxy for other variables that have impacts on relationship health such as age (maturity, stable relationships), and income.